HarryLovesCode/Vulkan-API-Book/chap04/chap04-windows.md

 $$W_{top} = S_{height} / 2 - W_{height} / 2$$

-To get all of this information and compute the window's left and top positions, we can write the following code:
+To get this information and compute the window's left and top positions, we can write the following code:

 ```cpp
 int screenWidth = GetSystemMetrics(SM_CXSCREEN);